Tag Archives: Friedrich Hayek

 I-Postcard

-Over a decade ago I had shot this glistening sun bathed view of a Lighthouse.
-It sort of happened during one of those long motorcycle rides, and in an obscure part of the globe.
-Few years ago someone actually contacted me, and requested permission to create a post card from that exact photo.
-Of course, I obliged!
-Recently, just out of curiosity, I Googled for postcards based on that Lighthouse, and ran into this interesting WordPress link – Remembering Letters and Postcards.
-There are visible paper wrinkles and postal stamp watermarks on that photo, and also a copyright Mahesh printed at the bottom left corner!
+ver a decade ago, I shot this glistening sun-bathed view of a lighthouse.
+It happened during one of those long motorcycle rides, and in an obscure part of the globe.
+A few years ago, someone contacted me to request permission to create a postcard from that exact photo, and I agreed.
+Recently, just out of curiosity, I Googled for postcards based on that lighthouse and ran into an interesting WordPress link – Remembering Letters and Postcards.
+The card had visible paper wrinkles, a postal stamp watermark, and © Mahesh printed at the bottom!

-Just another one of those motorcycle rides, and just another one of those photos.
-But it caught the attention of a Lighthouse Thematic Philatelist, and it turned into a postcard.
-Someone actually bought that postcard, and mailed it to a lady residing in a distant part of the world.
-Who then scanned and uploaded it to her website.
-And now I Googled to find my own photo!
-But, now my memories of clicking that photo are also perceived in a totally different context.
+Just another one of those motorcycle rides, and another one of those photos.
+But it caught the attention of a Lighthouse Thematic Philatelist who turned it into a postcard.
+Someone actually bought that card and mailed it to a distant part of the world.
+Whoever received the card scanned and uploaded it, and now I Googled to find my own photo!
+But now my memories of taking it are also perceived in a totally different context.
 Basically, that simple act now feels quite gilded and romantic.
-To quote a related earlier post – “with every single step we are progressively shaping our own trajectory, and at the same time influencing lives of others.”
-In this case, that mere instinctive act of capturing a Lighthouse in its tropical sunset splendor, ended up traveling across the world!
+One of my favorite bands wrote this lyric — “with every single step we are progressively shaping our own trajectory, and at the same time influencing lives of others.”
+In this case, my act of framing a lighthouse, in its tropical sunset splendor, ended up traveling the world!

 The lady who got the postcard, or the person who sent it to her, will never know the backstory of that motorcyclist who captured it.
 They simply derived some value from the unknown motivations of a photographer.
-Just like how I derived value from the unknowns who engineered that Royal Enfield motorcycle and that Nokia camera.
-And also just like how I now derive value from the actions of these unknown actors sending postcards to each other.
-They all created an elaborate feedback loop to my rather innocuous photo.
-To generalize all this — our ability to derive and add value to the unknowns, significantly more than to the known, tends to create unique value chains.
-It’s probably the most romantic side to this market based civilization.
+Just like how I derived value from those who engineered the Royal Enfield motorcycle and the Nokia camera.
+And how I derive value from the actions of the unknown actors sending postcards to each other.
+Several independent actions accidentally formed a virtuous loop surrounding an innocuous photo — something common yet rarely appreciated.
+To generalize all this, our ability to add distributed value without explicit top-down coordination creates unique value chains.
+It’s probably the most romantic side of a market-based civilization.

 Beyond Creation

-Stunning autumn hues aside, motorcycling in Pacific Northwest is a lot about winding roads.
-It’s about navigating those curves at an optimal trajectory and speed, creating those lively moments when your foot pegs brush the tarmac.
-It’s about discovering that thin line, the line which separates recklessness from precarious optimism, that belief of everything beyond your control going just right!
-Discovering that trajectory requires a clear view, and an understanding of the full turn ahead.
-That along with instincts and skills tends to shape the plan on how to approach the turn, how to maneuver, at what speed etc.
+Stunning autumn hues aside, motorcycling in the Pacific Northwest is a lot about winding roads.
+It’s about navigating curves at an optimal trajectory and speed, creating those lively moments when your foot pegs brush the tarmac.
+It’s about discovering the thin line, the line which separates recklessness from precarious optimism, the belief that everything beyond your control is going just right!
+Discovering that trajectory requires a clear view and an understanding of the full turn ahead.
+That, along with instincts and skills, shapes the plan on how to approach the turn, how to maneuver, at what speed, etc.

-High level plan aside, how you actually cover every inch on this trajectory also matters, because this determines viable paths to cover the remaining part.
-In fact, at every point on that curve, along with basic physics, our own limitations and constraints of our machines determine possible paths.
-Essentially, it’s quite like working towards a long-term vision, while shaping the specifics of the path as we go along.
-Keeping the long-term line requires constant adaptation to what the road actually presents, not what you anticipated.
-In fact, this simple principle actually applies to even the most mundane activities in life.
+High-level plan aside, how you cover every inch of this trajectory also matters because this determines the viable options ahead.
+In fact, at every point on that curve, along with basic physics, our own limitations and constraints of our machines determine possible trajectories.
+Beyond motorcycling — it’s like working towards a long-term vision, while shaping the specifics of the execution as we go along.
+Reaching the long-term goal requires constant adaptation to what the road presents, not what was anticipated.

-To quote the Canadian death metal band Beyond Creation — “Every decision we take.
+Quoting the Canadian death metal band Beyond Creation — “Every decision we take.
 Every step we make.
 Every word we use.
-And every rule we choose.” – In short, even in our everyday life, with every single step we are progressively shaping specifics of our own trajectory, and at the same time influencing the lives of others.
-So, if you had a fortunate or an unfortunate accident, it might not be that immediately preceding step.
-It could be any action leading up to the accident, which actually set in motion that accident prone trajectory.
+And every rule we choose.” – With every single step, we are shaping the details of our own trajectory, and at the same time influencing the lives of others connected to us.
+So, if you had a fortunate or an unfortunate accident, it might not be the immediately preceding step.
+It could be any action leading up to the accident, which actually set in motion that unfortunate trajectory

-The actual question is what are those steps which maximized the probability of that incident.
-It could be that disturbing conversation you had with the neighbor or that reckless driver on the freeway, or both.
-It could also be that this accident was just inevitable.
-With exhaustive variables at each step, identifying and modelling that action or sequence of actions is non-trivial.
-It sort of requires omniscience and infinite computing power.
-But a functioning society requires individual to take responsibility, with the fair assumption that our free will defines the path.
-In short, we shape our good and bad “accidents”, by acting or not acting to compensate for external pressures.
+The question is – what were those steps that maximized the probability of that incident?
+It could be that disturbing conversation with the neighbor or that reckless driver on the freeway.
+With an exhaustive set of variables, identifying and modeling those sequences is non-trivial.
+It requires omniscience and intractable computing power.
+Complex realities are nuanced but expensive too, so a civil society demands a practical approach – that of individual responsibility.
+A fair assumption is the existence of free will.
+In short, we shape our good and bad accidents by acting or not acting to compensate for external pressures.

 Life at the Margins